syncfusion-content/windowsforms-docs/WindowsForms/ribboncontroladv/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion RibbonControlAdv for Windows Forms
-description: overview
+description: An overview of RibbonControlAdv with Ribbon items and Backstage to give a Ribbon like UI appearance with the updated Visual styles
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug